 Request

 M4.
-Pain Medications
+Pain Medications (other)

 Add an “Unsure / I don’t take pain relievers” option.
 Some patients have left feedback saying they rarely need pain medications and are uncertain how to answer this question.

-Updated to Standard Pre-Op March 2022
+Updated on the Standard Pre-Op Form in March 2022

 Request

-M5.
+M6.
 Medications / Surgeon question

 Ask the patient if they have had any advice from the surgeon on which medication to cease plus even display another warning message